Reactive Bisimulation Semantics for a Process Algebra with Time-Outs: A modal characterisation of strong reactive bisimilarity

-where $\bis{\,}$ denotes strong bisimilarity \cite{Mi90ccs,HM85}, formally defined in \Sec{strong}.
+A famous result stemming from \cite{HM85} states that where $\bis{\,}$ denotes strong bisimilarity \cite{Mi90ccs,HM85}, formally defined in \Sec{strong}.
 It states that the Hennessy-Milner logic yields a \emph{modal characterisation} of strong bisimilarity.
-I will now adapt this into a modal characterisation of strong reactive bisimilarity.
+I will now adapt this result to obtain a modal characterisation of strong reactive bisimilarity.